 - Soil physical properties and soil health (Bob Schindelbeck)

-In addition, faculty and staff at Cornell University with programs in Plant Pathology (Gary Bergstrom), Plant Breeding and Genetics (Margaret Smith), Entomology (Elson Shields), Animal Science (Quirine Ketterings), and Integrated Pest Management (Keith Waldron), and the PRODAIRY program (Karl Czymmek, Curt Gooch) work closely with county based extension educators across the state on applied research and extension education activities to provide leadership and coordination for integrated field crop management in New York State.
+In addition, faculty and staff at Cornell University with programs in Plant Pathology (Gary Bergstrom), Plant Breeding and Genetics (Margaret Smith), Entomology (Elson Shields), Animal Science (Quirine Ketterings), and Integrated Pest Management (Jaime Cummings), and the PRODAIRY program (Karl Czymmek, Curt Gooch) work closely with county based extension educators across the state on applied research and extension education activities to provide leadership and coordination for integrated field crop management in New York State.